akamai/terraform-provider-akamai/docs/resources/gtm_asmap.md

   * `nickname` - A descriptive label for the group.
   * `as_numbers` - (List) Specifies an array of AS numbers.

-### Backing Schema Reference
+### Schema Reference

-The GTM AS Map backing schema and element descriptions can be found at [Akamai Developer Website](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#asmap)
+The GTM AS Map backing schema and more complete element descriptions can be found at [Akamai Developer Website](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#asmap)